 Designated Emphasis Requirements

 Only students enrolled in Ph.D. programs at the University of California, Berkeley are eligible to apply for the DESR.
-Students are required to be admitted to the DE before taking the Qualifying Examination.
+Students are required to fulfill the requirements of the DE before taking the Qualifying Examination.
 To qualify for the Designated Emphasis, the student must have on the Qualifying Examination committee a representative of the DESR; and one of the members of the student’s dissertation committee must represent the DESR and be a member of the DE’s designated faculty.
 These faculty members may be outside or inside members of the student’s committees.

-DESR students are required to take four courses.
-Three of these courses (STRELIG 200, 201, 202) comprise the core curriculum, and one is an elective (STRELIG 203) selected from a list of courses offered by the DESR faculty.
+DESR students are required to take three courses.
+Two of these courses (STRELIG 200, 201) comprise the core curriculum, and one is an elective (STRELIG 203) selected from a list of courses offered by the DESR faculty.